gesparza3/cause-website/meeting_notes/wildfires.md

     - ***Friday, September 28th***
     - ***10am - 2pm**
     - Need people to help out!
- of clothing items and locations to put bins
     - Research
         - AJ and Grant work on compiling research for spreading awareness
         - Gather facts and write reports